GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/nativeMessaging/index.md

 To use these methods, the "nativeMessaging" permission must be [declared][declare-permissions] in your extensions's manifest file.

-These methods are not available inside content scripts, only inside your extension's pages and ServiceWorker.
-If you wish to communicate from a content script to the native application, send the message to your background script page or service worker, and have it pass it along to the native application.
+These methods are not available inside content scripts, only inside your extension's pages and service worker.
+If you wish to communicate from a content script to the native application, send the message to your background context or service worker, and have it pass it along to the native application.

 The following example creates a [`runtime.Port`][port] object that's connected to native messaging host